arcus-azure/arcus.observability/docs/preview/02-Guidance/Service-to-service Correlation/index.md

 We're working on adding Azure EventHubs message pump to the mix.

-> ⚠ Service-to-service correlation is only built-in available for Azure Functions that run in-process.
+> ⚠ Service-to-service correlation is only available for Azure Functions that run in-process.
 Out-of-process / isolated Azure Functions doesn't have (yet) the necessary built-in Arcus functionality to facilitate service-to-service correlation.

 > ⚠ Service-to-service correlation is currently only supported for projects that uses Application Insights as their Serilog logging system.
 If you want to use Arcus' service-to-service functionality outside Application Insights, [please let us know](https://github.com/arcus-azure/arcus.observability/issues/new/choose).